 In 2016, we took a sabbatical to travel through South-East Asia.
 Our Slow Travel had taken us from Thailand to Cambodia to Laos and back to Thailand.

-While we were in Thailand, our idea of taking a longer time out to see more of the world ripened.
+While we were in Thailand, our idea of taking a longer break to see more of the world ripened.
 Nothing seemed more alluring than becoming the owners of our own time.

 We took off to Hong Kong with just a one-way ticket.
-We had travelled to Hong Kong in the past and were looking forward to the reunion.
-A reunion not only with Hong Kong, but also with our dear friend John, with whom we were even invited to stay.
+We had traveled to Hong Kong in the past and were looking forward to the reunion.
+A reunion not only with the city of Hong Kong but also with our dear friend John, with whom we were even invited to stay.

 Tip: The Taiwan visa for German citizens is currently free for three months.
-Since James is a U.S. citizen with an American passport, the free visa ran for only one month.
-It is always best to inquire before your trip how long you can stay in a country, what the requirements are and whether something is required when you enter.
+Since James is a U.S. citizen with an American passport, his free visa was valid for only one month.
+It is always best to inquire before your trip how long you can stay in a country, what the requirements are, and whether something is required when you enter.

 Our next destination was Sumatra.
 We had also decided to stay in Sumatra for a month, which in hindsight was probably too long for us.
-Why, you can read in our blogs.
+You can read about why in our blogs.

-Our three months there passed far too quickly, but when you can travel from one breathtaking place to the next, the excitement and anticipation for what is to come triumphs!
+Our three months there passed far too quickly.
+However, when you travel from one breathtaking place to the next, the excitement and anticipation for what is to come triumphs!
 In our case, it was Bali that we could look forward to.
-A few years ago, we had travelled to Bali and fell in love with it.
-And so we wanted to see if it was still true.
-We had planned a quiet time filled with yoga, good food and writing.
+A few years ago, we traveled to Bali and fell in love with it.
+And we wanted to see if our love affair was still there!
+We had planned a quiet time filled with yoga, good food, golf, and writing.

 We love Asia and will certainly return in the future to continue our journey.